samvdjagt/wvdquickstart/howto.md

 ![DevOps Pipeline Progress](images/devopsPipelineProgress.PNG?raw=true)

 ### <b>Using Your New WVD Environment</b>
 The Quickstart creates a test user for you to try out the environment.
-Navigate to the <a href="https://rdweb.wvd.microsoft.com/arm/webclient/index.html" target="_blank">WVD web client</a> and login with the following test user credentials:
+Navigate to the <a href="https://rdweb.wvd.microsoft.com/arm/webclient/index.html" target="_blank">WVD web client</a> or install the WVD client locally (from <a href="aka.ms/wvd/clients" target="_blank">here</a>) and login with the following test user credentials:

 Username: WVDTestUser001@{your-domain}.com <br>
 Password: wvdTest123!